-12th Judicial District Truancy Protocol

-This provides a broad overview of the process of a truancy matter

-12th Judicial District Truancy Checklist

-This is intended to assist school districts in preparing for and litigating a truancy petition

-Attachments to Truancy Protocol

-These attachments are forms that should be used for purposes of truancy matter (e.g., Petition to Compel Attendance and corresponding proposed order)

-Recommendation: Review the protocol first and then use the checklist to make sure all the bases are covered.
+- 12th Judicial District Truancy Protocol - This provides an overview of the process of a truancy matter - 12th Judicial District Truancy Checklist - This is intended to highlight the statutory requirements - Attachments to Truancy Protocol - These attachments are forms that should be used in a truancy case - Recommendation: Review the protocol first and then use the checklist to make sure all the bases are covered.

-The Steps of a truancy case

-- 1. Before filing with the court - 2.
-Filing with the court
+- 1. Before filing with the court

+- 2. Filing with the court

-- 3. Appearing in court - 4.
-Enforcing the court's order
+- 3. Appearing in court

+- If necessary, enforcing the court's order via contempt proceedings

-The focus of this presentation is on the preliminary requirements school districts must satisfy during phase one.
+- The focus of this presentation is on the preliminary requirements school districts must satisfy during phase one.